 Want to get data from hands-on tests that benchmark IoT AEPs’ capabilities and usability?
 See MachNation’s MIT-E Report.

 The initial focus will be to develop solutions around asset tracking and monitoring, to optimize and improve supply chain efficiencies, and develop digitally enhanced products to increase customer satisfaction and create new business models, it said.

 The French business services leader continues to focus on its ability to bring global cellular connectivity, consulting, system integration, and application development skills to the partnership.
 And adding Datavenue into the mix will potentially help industrial customers that require added analytics muscle.

-However, the agreement to partner with Siemens for an AEP likely indicates that Orange Business Services, which has a strong showing in many parts of the IoT value chain, was looking to supplement various microservices of its in-house solution with microservices from MindSphere.
+The agreement to partner with Siemens likely indicates that Orange Business Services, which has a strong showing in many parts of the IoT value chain, was looking to supplement various microservices of its in-house solution with microservices from MindSphere.
 The stars of the Orange Business Services IoT portfolio are a device catalog, a network solution and a cloud-based connectivity management platform.
-Powering the applications needed to make IoT come alive, though, is a challenging proposition that often requires an ecosystem approach with several partners.
+Powering all the applications needed to make IoT come alive, though, is a challenging proposition that often requires an ecosystem approach with several partners.
 Hence Orange Business Services made the decision to use MindSphere which Siemens describes as “a Swiss army knife for all connected machines and devices”.

 Commenting on the partnership, Orange Business Services said it will connect systems and objects via MindSphere and customers would have the option of pre-packaged offerings, such as asset tracking, or customized solutions and applications.

 The deal strengthens Siemens’ position in the AEP space.
 And it may serve as a lesson to other IoT service providers that partnerships, rather than in-house development, may be the best way forward to supply all the best-in-class AEP microservices required by enterprises.